Returning to School March 2021

 Key worker families can continue to expect support with childcare on Friday afternoons and their children can remain in school, if that is needed.

 Are there any school events?

 Please note that our usual parental engagement activities will be conducted remotely due to restrictions around large gatherings.
 If the situation changes as the year progresses, we will review this decision and update families.
-We are planning our next remote parents’ meetings at the end of March, so that families can check how children are settling back in to school.
+We are being led and are expected to adhere to the guidance published by the Department for Education, which is updated regularly.

 What about travelling to and from school?

 Birmingham City Council are encouraging as many families as possible to avoid using cars when travelling to school, as parking causes more congestion outside school and makes social distancing difficult.
 Families are encouraged to walk, cycle and use scooters to travel to school where ever possible.

 If driving is unavoidable, please try to park at a distance and walk the last part of the journey, to avoid parking very close to the school.